-Garter Stitch Is Easy and Useful!
+Garter Stitch Is Easy and Useful

 Working garter stitch is as simple as knitting every stitch, every row.
 So all you need to know is how to cast on and how to work a knit stitch, which you can learn here.

 But just because it's an easy stitch, that doesn't mean it's too basic to make some special projects!
-Start with a garter stitch scarf, then try a blanket or some mitts, and after learning a few more basics, you can knit a baby sweater worked almost entirely with garter stitch!
+Start with a garter stitch scarf, then try a blanket or some mitts, and after learning a few more basics, you can knit a baby sweater worked almost entirely with a garter stitch.

 After you know how to work entire rows in garter stitch, you can also use garter stitch in conjunction with other knitting stitches and patterns.
-Because it's useful for making borders, patterns often use garter stitch at the beginning and ends of rows.
+Because it's useful for making borders, patterns often use garter stitch at the beginning and end of rows.

 Ready to start knitting something?
-Grab some yarn and needles and cast on!Continue to 2 of 6 below.
+Grab some yarn and needles and cast on.Continue to 2 of 6 below.

 02 of 06